 Then, in the midst of a rainbow of flowers and herbs and peoples of all kind, and the rumbling vehicles, horns, yapping dogs, and laughing and crying children, we were silent.

 “I’ve just found you, again.”

-“I found YOU last time.”
-Then she blushed, and was backing away.
+“I found YOU last time,” she flipped back at me, then she blushed, and was backing away.
+No!

 “Tell me where I can find you, again.
 Please.
 I must see you again.”

-She smiled, shyly, still backing away.
+She smiled, head tilted in a charming fashion, yet shyly, and still backing away.
 I took a step and she shook her head “no.” I stopped.
 That pleased her, but made me desperate, until—.

 And I’d still not gotten her name.

 I’d gotten to the flower market far before noon the next day, to wait for her, right where she had left me standing alone; but she snuck up—.